cakephp/docs/en/orm/entities.rst

 .. warning::

-    When updating entities with request data you should whitelist which fields can be set with mass assignment.
+    When updating entities with request data you should indicate which fields can be set with mass assignment.

 You can check if fields are defined in your entities with ``has()``::